 Shared accounts are great for most users as you can host all sorts of applications on them (such as WordPress) and there are plenty of email accounts to go around.
 If you compare Shared Hosting to Apartment living, a need for an upgrade may arise if you have:

 - A Growing family: If your family grows more than what your apartment can handle, then it may be time to upgrade.
-In shared hosting, if your website becomes popular, you may need to upgrade to VPS Hosting for more CPU and Memory for your account.
+In Shared Hosting, if your website becomes popular, you may need to upgrade to Managed VPS Hosting for more CPU and Memory for your account.
 This will allow you to handle all the new traffic coming to your site.

 Condo Living to Single Family Home Living